Hamza97anh/School_District_Analysis/README.md

 ## Summary:

 - The placement of Thomas High School dropped from being a top performer to an average school
-- A drop in the percentages for spending of less then $584 per student
+- A drop in the percentages for spending in the range of $630-644 per student
 - Charter remains higher then District but by a smaller gap
 - Small schools still out perform medium and large schools